 The New Year in China starts on February 5th, 2019.
-Chinese New Year 2019 is the Year of the Earth Pig and it ends on January 24th, 2020.
+Chinese New Year 2019 is the Year of the Earth Pig, ending on January 24th, 2020.
 Chinese New Year falls on a different date every year because the Chinese use a calendar based on the movement of the moon.
-The Chinese Zodiac is calculated according to the Chinese lunar calendar where each year in the cycle is related to an animal sign.
-12 animals and 5 elements together form a 60-year cycle where each element is assigned to each animal.
-2019’s Pig is the last animal in the Chinese Zodiac, after Dog and before Rat which starts the next cycle.
+The Chinese Zodiac is calculated according to the Chinese lunar calendar, where each year in the cycle is related to an animal sign.
+Twelve animals and five elements together form a 60-year cycle where each element is assigned to each animal.
+2019’s Pig is the last animal in the Chinese Zodiac, after Dog and before Rat, which starts the next cycle.
 The Years of the Pig are 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019, 2031, and so on.

 When is Chinese New Year 2019?

-Chinese New Year, also known as the Spring Festival (Chunjie 春节) is the most important and the most celebrated festival in China.
+Chinese New Year, also known as the Spring Festival (Chunjie 春节), is the most important and most celebrated festival in China.
 It falls on the first day of the first month in the Chinese lunisolar calendar.
 Chinese New Year 2019 starts on February 5th.
-Traditionally, celebrations last for 15 days and end with the Lantern Festival celebrations which fall on February 19th this year.
+Traditionally, celebrations last for 15 days and end with the Lantern Festival celebrations, which fall on February 19th this year.

-February 4-10, 2019 are non-working days.
-This means all the banks, offices, companies, and factories are closed, as well as many shops, restaurants, and service points.
+February 4-10, 2019, are non-working days.
+This means all the banks, offices, companies, and factories, and many shops, restaurants, and service points, are closed.
 The Chinese visit their relatives, which often means traveling to regions far away from the place of their residence.
 This results in many difficulties regarding traveling across the country.
-Airports and railway stations are overcrowded and the tickets are sold out a month in advance.
-The prices of tickets and hotel rooms rise and tourist attractions are packed with people.
+Airports and railway stations are overcrowded, and the tickets are sold out a month in advance.
+The prices of tickets and hotel rooms rise, and tourist attractions are packed with people.

-Bear in mind that the Chinese New Year is called the largest annual human migration.
-Therefore, if you want to travel during this time, you need to plan your trip ahead of time.
-However, it’s not recommended to take a tourist trip to China during this time, let alone try to close business deals.
-Spring Festival is an opportunity for the Chinese to get rest from work so don’t expect your Chinese partner to participate in business dealings.
+Remember that the Chinese New Year is the largest annual human migration.
+Therefore, if you want to travel during this time, you must plan your trip beforehand.
+However, taking a tourist trip to China during this time is not recommended, let alone trying to close business deals.
+Spring Festival is an opportunity for the Chinese to get rest from work, so don’t expect your Chinese partner to participate in business dealings.

 Preparations for the Chinese New Year

 The preparations for the Chinese New Year begin one month in advance.
 The whole family joins in cleaning up the house in order to drive out all the evil spirits and misfortunes accumulated in the past year.
 It’s important to enter New Year with a clean slate.
-That is why the Chinese take care of paying off debts, resolving conflicts, and closing unfinished business before the Spring Festival.
+That is why the Chinese pay off debts, resolve conflicts, and close unfinished business before the Spring Festival.

-During that time it was very common to see characters „春” („spring”) and „福” („good fortune”) displayed upside-down on the streets.
-This tradition originates from the identical pronunciation of the words „upside-down” and „arrive” in the Chinese language.
-The upside-down characters should be read as „spring arrives” or „good fortune arrives”.
+During that time, it was very common to see characters “春” (“spring”) and “福” (“good fortune”) displayed upside-down on the streets.
+This tradition originates from the identical pronunciation of the words “upside-down” and “arrive” in Chinese.
+The upside-down characters should be read as “spring arrives” or “good fortune arrives.”

 How do the Chinese celebrate Chinese New Year 2019?

 Spring Festival is the time when the Chinese come back to their hometowns for family reunions.
 They often travel thousands of kilometers to see their relatives.
-On Chinese New Year’s Eve, the whole family gathers for a festive meal.
-The most important Spring Festival food is jiaozi dumplings (饺子).
-On the New Year’s table, you can also find fish because in Chinese words „fish” (yu) and „surplus” are homonyms.
+The whole family gathers for a festive meal on Chinese New Year’s Eve.
+The most critical Spring Festival food is jiaozi dumplings (饺子).
+On the New Year’s table, you can also find fish.
+In Chinese words, “fish” (yu) and “surplus” are homonyms.
 Eating fish during Spring Festival is a wish to have some extra money or anything else a person might need in the new year.

 The exchange of gifts such as fruits or cakes is also a very common tradition.
 Parents and grandparents give children so-called hongbao (红包), red envelopes with money that are believed to attract wealth and blessings to the receivers.
-Unmarried young people also receive hongbao with the wishes of getting married soon.
+Unmarried young people also receive hongbao with the wish to get married soon.